G6NK/Lit-Font-Generator/LitFontGeneratorWebApp/README.txt

+-----------------NEW UPDATE:---------------

+added various features and fonts 04/27/2020

+for people with previous versions you can
+delete old version and download new version.

+ We Require No Password Or Usernames to Use Our Document Collection.
+This Collection Does Not Request Access to the Internet, Your System Registry, Or Any Files Outside The File It is Provided in, Except Your Browser As A Means To Render The HTML, CSS, And JavaScript Into A Usable Service.
+We do Not Request Data Or Have Any Analytics Processes.
+We Will Never Charge You For Services.
+If You find This Collection Being Distributed by A Third Party We Cannot Insure That it Will be Safe to Use or Download.

 #!--------------------------------View Raw File---------------------------------!

 ~~.`      .*  *.   .                        ...     ...              ...       .
 .    `.x88`.`^x~`.`xH(`      `.ue%u.`  `.=*8888n  "%888:`     .x`H8%"    "`%.  .
 .   `X888` x`8`.`8888h`   .d`88`  z`8i`  X  ?`8888f` `888x`   x`888`         \ .